The Gopakumar-Vafa formula for symplectic manifolds: Analytic preliminaries

-To set up the analysis, we first work locally around a point $p=(f, J)$ in the moduli space consisting of a simple $J$-holomorphic map $f:C\to X$ whose domain is a smooth, connected marked complex curve $C=(\Sigma, x_1, \dots, x_n, j)$, and where $J$ is a smooth almost complex structure and $j$ is in the space $\J(\Sigma)$ of complex structures on $\Sigma$.
+To set up the analysis, we first work locally around a pair $p=(f, J)$ that represents a point in the moduli space \eqref{4.M.simple}.
+Thus $p$ consists of a simple $J$-holomorphic map $f:C\to X$ whose domain is a smooth, connected marked complex curve $C=(\Sigma, x_1, \dots, x_n, j)$, $J$ is a smooth almost complex structure, and $j$ is in the space $\J(\Sigma)$ of complex structures on $\Sigma$.